GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (250).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to afflict an additional creature or 8ncrease the duration by 1 day.

 **Critical Failure**: The hex has backfired.
 At the end of the first phase after attempting to cast this spell, you receive a psychic attack.
 After the second phase, a cutting attack.
 The third phase, a necrotic attack.
 The fourth phase, you take a level of fatigue.
 At the end of the fifth phase, you receive 1d4 spell sickness.
 These attacks treat you as though you were not wearing armor and gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 You cannot rest while you still have spell sickness.

+#### Vex of Stones

+**Minimum Tier**: 4

+**Casting Time**: 4 actions

+**Range**: 30 yards

+**Duration**: 3 hours

+**Effect**: You attempt to bestow a hex upon the foe within range, inflicting an undamaging attack.
+If successful, after a number of minutes equal to the attack roll result, a stone will be hurled out the foe from out of sight to influct a sling attack.
+A number of minutes after that, equal to the attack roll result, another such attack is made.
+This continues until the end of the spell's duration.
+The stone must originate from a point where it is not being observed.
+If this is impossible, the attack will wait until it can commence unobserved and will have disadvantage.
+A critical failure from an attack will bounce harmlessly off of the subject.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the duration by an hour or afflict an additional creature.

+**Critical Failure**: The hex has backfired, it now affects you as though you targeted yourself.

 #### Vile Vibration